What teachers generally tell students –

 Revise fearlessly: gradually your words will shine.

-Writing is a journey, not a destination –so keep at it.
+Writing is a journey, not a destination – so keep at it.

-There is probably very little we can meaningfully say to most students.
+There's probably very little we can meaningfully say to most students.

 Yep!
 Moreover, most of the time students aren't even listening.
 Repeating the same stuff over and over gets frustrating.

 I suspect most folks don't want to hear the truth about their writing.
-If we were brutally honest, I'm afraid most people would stop writing entirely since 95% of our words are essentially trash.
+If we were fully honest, I'm afraid most people would stop writing entirely since 95% of our words are essentially trash.